Brad Jackson (quarterback): College career

-In week eleven of the 2024 season, he threw for 16 yards, while adding 119 yards and two touchdowns on the ground, in a 38-17 win over Louisiana–Monroe.
+In week 11 of the 2024 season, Jackson made his collegiate debut, being inserted into the game in relief of injured starter, Jordan McCloud, weakened by an ankle sprain.
+Jackson threw for 16 yards, while adding 119 yards and two touchdowns on the ground, in a 38-17 win over Louisiana–Monroe.

 Jackson finished his first collegiate season in 2024, playing in three games, completing eight of his fifteen passing attempts for 115 yards and a touchdown, while also rushing 22 times for 164 yards and four touchdowns.

 Heading into the 2025 season, he beat out Holden Geriner, Keldric Luster, and Nate Yarnell for the Bobcats starting job.
-In his first collegiate start in week one of the 2025 season, he completed 18 of his 26 passes for 214 yards and four touchdowns, in a victory over Eastern Michigan.
+In his first collegiate start in the 2025 season opener, he completed 18 of his 26 passes for 214 yards and four touchdowns, in a victory over Eastern Michigan.